Leveraging Self-service to Solve the Challenges of Enterprise Data Integration

 Enterprise Data Integration: Challenges and Solutions

 Circumstances and situations vary across a different set of industries and organizations, of course, but there are some of the most common problems encountered by large-scale data integration initiatives.

 Here are some problems and potential solutions:

 Challenge 1: Increased volumes of disconnected, fragmented, diverse data sources and types

 It’s evident that data can exist in sorts of formats, sources, locations, and across different environments.
 Common scenarios include a business that’s making attempts to consolidate multiple procurement systems, or efforts to merge a wide range of customer databases.
 Many smaller problems bring difficulty in performing these tasks, including the deduplication and cleansing of data to facilitate better quality during the process.

 Solution: Self-service data integration solutions can easily and quickly handle these situations.
 They empower non-technical business users to consolidate different types of data from myriad sources much more quickly than ever.
 Users can rely on pre-built connectors, shared templates, dashboards and intuitive screens, and AI-data mapping to build data integrations rapidly and easily.

-Challenge 2: Tasks like large-scale data integration can be an enormous strain on the IT teams
+Challenge 2: Tasks such as large-scale data integration can be an enormous strain on IT teams

 More often than not, resources are always stretched thin in a majority of enterprises.
 That’s especially true when it comes to technical experts.
 There is an immense scarcity of available personnel who can reliably deal with the needs of a data integration project.
 Also, the work itself is tedious and repetitive as there is a need to create custom codes and perform extensive data mappings.